vsupapo/FoodFinder/FoodFinderAPI.md

 | `rating`	        | Integer	    | The average rating of the restaurant as a number from 1 to 5. |

 ### Updating a restaurant
-Updates a restaurant object using the provided Restaurant object details.
+Updates a Restaurant object with a specific ID using the provided Restaurant object details.

 #### Endpoint:
 ```